-March 2018 Board & Exec Team Effectiveness
+March 2018 Board & Exec Team Effectiveness: What does an effective board look like ?

 As you know having the right senior teams in place, working together effectively, can make or break an organisation…